cywhale/ODB/API_doc/R/test.md

 <span class="docs-desc-comments__label">Comments</span>(0)

 Open API to get statitical results from bio-database, ODB, Institute of Oceanography, NTU.
 The API is in development stage and documentation is under construction.
 Updates will be continued.
-Now the bioquery API have following functions
+Now the bioquery API have following functions:

 -   bioquery
 -   geo2map